Chart Color Schemes

 Population

-Population growth drivers in Merrylands West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Merrylands West are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates and new addresses validated by AreaSearch, as of November 2025, the estimated population of Merrylands West is around 7,580.
-This reflects an increase of 526 people since the 2021 Census, which reported a population of 7,054.
-The change was inferred from the resident population of 7,575 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,356 persons per square kilometer, placing Merrylands West in the top 10% of national locations assessed by AreaSearch.
-The suburb's 7.5% growth since the 2021 census exceeded both the SA3 area (6.5%) and the state, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 62.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of November 2025, the Merrylands West statistical area's population is estimated at around 7961.
+This reflects an increase of 907 people since the 2021 Census, which reported a population of 7054.
+The change is inferred from AreaSearch's estimation of the resident population at 7596 following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4575 persons per square kilometer, placing Merrylands West in the top 10% of national locations assessed by AreaSearch.
+The area's 12.9% growth since the 2021 census exceeded both the state (7.6%) and metropolitan area averages.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods in Merrylands West.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected for Merrylands West, with the area expected to increase by 1,163 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 15.3% in total over the 17 years.
+Considering projected demographic shifts, an above median population growth is projected for the Merrylands West (SA2), with an expected increase of 1177 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population